Go Programming Notes

 How Go's Compiler Checks Interfaces (Duck Typing):

-2. "The contract for Speaker is a method called Speak() string."
+2. "The contract for engine is a method called milesLeft() uint8."

-3. "I'm being given a variable dog of type Dog."
+3. "I'm being given a variable myEngine of type electricEngine."

 5. "Great.
-That means Dog implicitly implements Speaker.
+That means electricEngine implicitly implements engine.
 The code is valid."

 Key Point: In Go, you don't declare that you are fulfilling a contract.
 You simply prove it by having the right methods.
 If you have the methods, you implement the interface automatically.